bcgov/common-hosted-email-service/app/README.md

-# NodeMailer Proof of Concept
+# Common Hosted Email Service

-Testing out nodemailer in a NodeJS API
+CHES - Powered by NodeMailer (a shared library)

 ## Application

-The application is a node server which serves the NodeMailer PoC API.
+The application is a node server which serves the Common Hosted Email Service API.
 It uses the following dependencies from NPM:

 Authentication & Password Management